andy-maier/easy-server/docs/index.rst

 credentials or API keys.

-The information for accessing the servers is divided into a general portion that is defined in an openly accessible *server definition file*, and a sensitive portion that is defined in an encrypted *vault file*.
+The information for accessing the servers is divided into a general portion that is defined in an openly accessible *server file*, and a sensitive portion that is defined in an encrypted *vault file*.

 The vault file defines the secrets needed to access the servers, such as logon credentials or API keys.
 The vault file must be an "easy-vault" file and